lamadarawsheh/HelloworldAPI/README.md

 And that's it, you ran HElloworldAPI  successfully  .
 <br>

 --**Run Teses**

--in order to run tests just run the following command on you terminal :
+--in order to run tests just run the following command on you terminal :

     npm test